 Which CPT codes should PTs, OTs, and SLPs use to bill for remote and virtual care services?

 In light of the COVID-19 pandemic, CMS and many commercial payers began allowing rehab therapists to provide and bill for certain remote care services.
-While commercial payers often allow rehab therapy providers to deliver and receive reimbursement for “true” telehealth services, Medicare has not authorized PTs, OTs, and SLPs to provide telehealth as of April 29, 2020.
 In most cases, therapists bill for “true” telehealth services using the same CPT codes they would bill for services provided in the clinic (typically with some type of telehealth modifier affixed to the claim, per the individual payer’s guidelines).

 Outside of “true” telehealth—and based on temporary, crisis-related regulatory provisions—therapists may bill the following codes when providing remote patient care: